I wonder if this is Englands greatest coastal walk...

 Wave action contributes towards the erosion of cliffs around Beachy Head, which experience frequent small rock falls.
 Since chalk forms in layers separated by contiguous bands of flints, the physical structure affects how the cliffs erode.
 Wave action undermines the lower cliffs, causing frequent slab failures - slabs from layers of chalk break off, undermining the upper parts of the cliffs, which eventually collapse.
 In contrast to small rock falls, mass movements are less common.

-Regular viewers to this channel will know no trip would not be complete without a YouTube video documenting the day's adventures.
+Regular viewers of this channel will know no trip would not be complete without a YouTube video documenting the day's adventures.
 I would like to present to you:

 "Walking the Seven Sisters"